raul23/chess-ai/README.rst

     - ``PositionalWeight = 1``: "Whether in CHECK, CHECKMATE or STALEMATE."

     Then, the scores are combined as followed: ``PieceScore * PieceWeight) + (moveScore * MoveWeight) + (PositionalScore * PositionalWeight``
-- Playbook with chess openings
+- Playbook with the following chess openings (one of them is choosen randomly by the AI to start the game):

+  - Ruy Lopez
+  - Sicilian Defence
+  - Queens Gambit
+  - Alekhine Defence
+  - Modern Defence
+  - Kings Indian
+  - English Opening
+  - Dutch Defence
+  - Stonewall Attack

 However, I left the search depth to 1 by default because at search depths greater than 2, the agent makes very poor decisions for very basic plays such as the king will kill a pawn even though it will place it in check.